 I have been thinking about my anxiety and how I live my life because of it.
 My bedroom is an important part of my life and my bed in particular, this reminded me of the piece of work I called “my bed” and also directly reminded me of Tracey Emin’s Bed.

 Re-influenced by work I have looked at and done:

 This series contains black and white photographs of the back of myself falling onto a bed.
-I made this piece whilst considering the importance of my bed in my life in relation to the social anxiety I experience.
 I use my bed in times of weakness when I am unable to participate in regular activities in my life; my bed is my hiding place, it’s where I can detach myself from anyone else but ultimately it’s where I can get lost in my own isolation.

 The photographs are in black and white so that I could create a strong connection between my body and my bedroom.
 I wanted to create an image that you couldn’t easily take my body out of- so that they (bedroom and body) became one.